-Martin Kelso

-Non-Executive Director
+Mortin Kelso Non-Executive Director

-Martin was appointed to the Wheatley Board on 1 June 2016.
+Martin was appointed to the Wheat'ry Bound on 1.7, no 2016.

 A Chartered Accountant, also holding a MBA from Cranfield University, he has substantial senior experience in financial, general and change management roles.
-Martin Chairs the Group Audit Committee.
+Man in Chairs the Group Audit Committee.

-He has led successful programmes involving new business start-ups, merger and integration, business disposals rectification of control failures across a range of roles including as Interim Strategic Finance Director of Virgin Money, Finance Director of Intelligent Finance (HBOS) and commercial lending and finance roles at Halifax.
-Martin currently provides expert financial and change management consultancy services across a range of sectors and is a Trustee with the Citizens Advice Bureau.
+He has led successful programmes involving new businese stantings, margor and invogention flustiness disparats conflication of control failures so assisming of roles including as Interim Strategic Finance Director of Virgin Money, Finance Director of Intelligent Pinance (HBOS) and commercial lending and finance roles at Ifalifax.

+Martin elemently provides expert firmheial and change management consultancy services across a range of sectors and is a Trustee with his local Citizens Advice Bareau.